Anna Makanju: Career

-Makanju began her career in public service focusing on national security and foreign policy within the Obama Administration.
-During this period she served as National Security Council Director for Russia.
-She further contributed to foreign policy serving as a special advisor to then Vice President Joe Biden, specializing in European and Eurasian affairs.
-Transitioning from government to the private sector, Makanju joined Facebook where she worked on global elections and policy.
-Her growing interest in the societal impact of artificial intelligence led her to OpenAI.
-Initially serving as Vice President of Global Affairs, Makanju is shaping the organization's engagement with international bodies.
-As of September 2024, she holds the position of Vice President of Global Impact, leading efforts to ensure the responsible and ethical development and deployment of AI.
+Makanju (left) at a 2023 meeting of AI executives with President Joe Biden and other government personnel at the White House.

+Her growing interest in the societal impact of artificial intelligence led her to join OpenAI.
+Initially serving as vice president of global affairs, Makanju worked to shape the organization's engagement with international bodies.
+As of September 2024, she holds the position of vice president of global impact, leading efforts to ensure the responsible and ethical development and deployment of AI.

-Makanju is an advocate and lobbyist for AI legislation, actively working to address the ethical implications of emerging technologies.
+Makanju is an advocate for AI legislation, actively working to address the ethical implications of emerging technologies.
 Her focus is to ensure AI benefits humanity broadly and equitably, mitigating potential risks and maximizing positive societal impact.
-She was named to the Inaugural Time100 AI list, which highlights influential women shaping the future of artificial intelligence.
+She was named to the Inaugural Time 100 AI list, which highlights influential women shaping the future of artificial intelligence.